-None of the amphibian species detected by GHD staff are considered to be nationally and/or provincially significant (SARA 2020; COSEWIC 2020; COSSARO 2018).
+None of the amphibian species detected by GHD staff are nationally and/or provincially significant (SARA 2020; COSEWIC 2020; COSSARO 2018).
 No reptile species were detected in the study area.
-One herpetofaunal species at risk was listed among the records obtained from the Ontario Natural Heritage Information Centre (2021) for the 1km by 1km squares overlapping the property.
+One herpetofaunal species at risk was listed among the records obtained from the Ontario Natural Heritage Information Centre (2021) for the 1km-by-1km squares overlapping the property.
 Snapping turtle (Chelydra serpentina) is listed as being present in squares 17QJ0392 and 17QJ0493.